appspector/flutter-plugin/example/README.md

-# appspector_plugin_example
+# AppSpector plugin example app

-Demonstrates how to use the appspector plugin.
+Demonstrates how to use the AppSpector plugin.

 ## Getting Started